QuiqueScampini/minesweeper-API/README.md

     - When Status goes to PAUSED store that amount of seconds and stop counting.
     - When Status goes to IN_PROGRESS again it counting adding last saved amount of seconds.
     - When Game finishes it stop counting.
-- An finished game can not be replayed.
+- A finished game can not be replayed.
 - Games search by user is case sensitive Quique and quique are diferent users.
 - When you FLAG a cell it takes 1 of your leftFlags.
-- You can put more flags than mines so that counter would be negative.
+- You can put more flags than mines so leftFlags counter would be negative.
 - When you QUESTION mark a cell it recover that leftFlag.
 - If you send an invalid ActionRequest Action it will return a 400 error but not an ErrorResponse.